Mentors-Outreach/mentors-outreach/index.md

       - title: Meet a supportive and inspiring group of peers
         content: >
           You’ll all grow through the creative journey together, exchanging support, encouragement, and inspiration.
-Discover personalized
-          opportunities at every step of your journey.
+Discover resources and make friends and so much more.
         actions:
           - label: Learn More
             url: /thank-you